Extensions-lab/shipper-tms-help/statuses.md

 - **Settlement** : Specifies if settlement lines can be added at this status [details](settlement.md).
 - **Settlement Invoice Lines** : Specifies if invoice settlement lines can be created at this status.
 - **Settlement Cost Lines** : Specifies if cost settlement lines can be created at this status.
-- **Line Style** : Specifies the visual style used to display or highlight documents in Forwarding Order Lisp page at this status.
+- **Line Style** : Specifies the visual style used to display or highlight documents in Forwarding Order List page at this status.
 - **Extended Control** : Specifies if additional document controls or attachments are enforced at this status [details](attachmentcontrol.md).

 ![Setup Image](resources/statuses/pics/statuses6.png)